r3wnad/Stepper-control-from-the-phone/README.md

 This is an Arduino based project that was implemented at Gearbox in which I was a part of along side other collaborators. .

 ## Intoduction
-The objective od the mini-project was to control a stepper motor remotely through a smartphone using the Blynk application.
+The objective of the mini-project was to control a stepper motor remotely through a smartphone using the Blynk application.

 ## Components
 1 ESP8266 NodeMCU,